fmalina/revisions-blocl/activism/austerity.md

 driven businessmen lampooned by Keynes, but were instead supersmart processors of information.

-Consequently, government can’t do much at all except screw things up by getting in the way.
+Consequently, government can't do much at all except screw things up by getting in the way.
 Left alone with common and accurate information, such individuals’ expectations about possible future states of the economy will converge and promote a stable and self-enforcing equilibrium.